Luxi-Zhao/appearance-mimicking-surfaces/README.md

 ## Execution

-Once built, you can execute the assignment from inside the `build/` by running
+Once built, you can execute the demo from inside the `build/` by running

     ./ams [path to mesh.obj]